Resource estimation

 ansatz_parameter = -0.07113

-Now we generate the circuit with the (unencoded) physical circuits for reference:
+We then generate the (unencoded) physical circuits for reference:

 from inquanto.protocols import IterativePhaseEstimationQuantinuum, CircuitEncoderQuantinuum